dioame/Laravel-Jetstream-Template/README.md

 </p>

 ## Configure for Local Host
-For someone like me spend a lot of time in configuration for tha laravel jetstream App and still failed this template is good for you. thanks to <a href="https://github.com/romerojoseing/laravel-jetstream">romerojoseing</a> for making the template and configurations.
+For someone like me spend a lot of time in configuration for tha laravel jetstream App and still failed this template is good for you. thanks to <a href="https://github.com/romerojoseing/laravel-jetstream">romerojoseing</a> for making the template and configuration.
 I also configure this template to be ready made in localhost without running php artisan serve.

-<b>"php artisan serve command"</b> will not work.
+<b>"php artisan serve" command will not work now</b> .
-please see the original source
+please see the original source. default configuration

 <a href="https://github.com/romerojoseing/laravel-jetstream">https://github.com/romerojoseing/laravel-jetstream</a>